Bedrock-OSS/regolith/docs/_pages/docs/filter_types/python-filters.md

 When installing, regolith will check for a `requirements.txt` file.
 Regolith will look for the requirements file in the path defined by the "requirements" property or if it's not specified, in the folder with the script.

-If `reqirements.txt` file exits, Regolith will attempt to install these dependencies into a venv, as described bellow.
+If `reqirements.txt` file exits, Regolith will attempt to install these dependencies into a venv, as described below.

 When developing a python filter with dependencies, you must create this file.
 You can create a `requirements.txt` file yourself by using `pip freeze`.